 Where do I start?

-For all those beach lovers there are many stunning beach front restaurants and resorts to choose from with the perfect beach front areas at very affordable prices.
-This is our most popular choice of ceremony location.
+For all those beach lovers there are many stunning beach front Villa, Restaurants and Resorts to choose from with the perfect beach front areas at very affordable prices.
 Please note that in Bali you cannot just pick part of the beach and get married on the beach as there are Banjar (community) fees and licenses required.

-A few of our favorites include – Majoly, Nusa Dua Beach Hotel and Spa, Mulia, Sofitel Nusa Dua and Grand Mirage.
+A few of our favorites include – Nusa Dua Beach Hotel and Spa, Majoly, Kresto, Grand Mirage Nusa Dua and Sundays Beach Club.

 Don’t want to get sandy but still want the stunning backdrop of the ocean?
-Plenty of hotels offer beach front ceremonies either in Bales or gardens just back from the sandy shores.
+Plenty of Villas and Hotels offer beach front ceremonies either in Bales or gardens just back from the sandy shores.

 From the hills in Jimbaran and Uluwatu it is possible to have breathtaking ocean views from the cliff tops either at a hotel or private Villas.
-A few of our favorites include – Puri Bhagawan, Wonderland Bali, Kamaya Uluwatu, Tirtha Uluwatu and Puri Temple Hill.
+A few of our favorites include – Villa Latitude, Pandawa Cliff Estate, Ungasan, The Edge, Puri Bhagawan, Wonderland Bali, Kamaya Uluwatu, Tirtha Uluwatu and Puri Temple Hill.

 In Bali there are many gorgeous chapels, most located within resort hotels, imagine floor to ceiling glass and panoramic views of the ocean whilst surrounded by your loved ones.
-A few of our favorites include – Infinity Chapel at Conrad, Puri Temple Hill, Tirtha Uluwatu, Mulia Eternity Chapel and Kamaya Uluwatu.
+A few of our favorites include – Kamaya, Puri Temple Hill, Infinity Chapel, Tirtha Chapel, Amala Chapel, Eternity and Harmony Chapels.

 Villa or Private Hotel